 Personal Study and Interpretation

-• Individuals are encouraged to read and interpret Scripture for themselves, often with the belief that the Holy Spirit guides understanding.
+- Individuals are encouraged to read and interpret Scripture for themselves, often believing that the Holy Spirit guides their understanding.

 Small Groups and Bible Studies